dmbarbour/wikilon/docs/AwelonLang.md

 However, packages remain useful for access control, sale, or real-time update.

-In those cases, we might associate a package with a registered prefix `packagename-*`.
-This allows for convenient one-line update or install `/packagename- secureHash`, easily enforcable local definitions via `packagename-local-*`, and package protected *Opaque Data Types* (via `(seal-packagename)` and `(unseal-packagename)`).
-A simple registry can resist name conflicts.
-A package could be installed and maintained manually, or automatically given a URL, authorization, and authentication requirements (perhaps included within the client dictionary as `local-install-packagename`).
+In those cases, we might associate a package with a prefix `packagename-*`.
+This allows for convenient one-line update or install `/packagename- secureHash`, easily enforced package-local definitions via `packagename-local-*`, and package protected *Opaque Data Types* (via `(seal-packagename)` and `(unseal-packagename)`).

-To resist version hell, I would recommend packages are mostly provided through community-curated distributions so all the versions of packages are known to work together.
-Also see [Haskell Stackage snapshots](https://www.stackage.org/).
+A community registry can resist name conflicts, and could also support curated distributions that ensure packages have stable types or are known to work together, similar to [Haskell Stackage snapshots](https://www.stackage.org/).
+If necessary, simple (albeit expensive) operation to rename a package including all internal references.

+So, Awelon can support conventional package-based distribution where needed.
+The `packagename-` prefix might prove a little verbose, but that's a problem for projectional editors to solve (cf. *Editable Views*).

 ## Stowage